Oceanic Geotherm

 # ------------------------------------------------------------------- #

-Now, one needs to define the multiplication factor fac
+Next, define the multiplicative factor fac

 # Time stability criterion ------------------------------------------ #